rmcwhae/russellmcwhae.ca/content/journal/my-journey-into-tech.md

 title: My Journey into Tech
 description: An update on my latest career path.
 author: Russell McWhae
-date: 2022-03-01
+date: 2022-03-05
 draft: 1
 category: Reflection
 ---

 Around the time I turned 30, software development had entered onto my radar as a career path.
 I had been studying and working in engineering and science for around twelve years (undergrad, grad school, and industry work) and was ready for a change.
-Now that I have been working as a developer for over two years—and realized my dream of moving to a mountain town—here is a reflection on my experience in tech.
-(For more details on my non-linear career path and how I ultimately decided on working in tech, see [How to Find Out What to Do With Your Life
+Now that I have been working as a developer for over two years—and in so doing realized my dream of moving to a ski town—here is a reflection on my experience in tech so far.
+Naturally, it’s long winded.

-](/journal/30-going-on-13#how-to-find-out-what-to-do-with-your-life).)
+First, a recap of how I got into tech.

+For more details on my non-linear career path and how I ultimately decided on working in tech, see [How to Find Out What to Do With Your Life
+](/journal/30-going-on-13#how-to-find-out-what-to-do-with-your-life).

 First, tech is ubiquitous.
 It has touched almost every industry.